ElsevierSoftwareX/SOFTX-D-16-00095/README.md

 ================================================================
 4. COMPILING C++ CODES (32/64 bit):

 (1) Connect to internet and run "dotNetFx45_Full_setup.exe", "vcredist_x64.exe" and "vcredist_x86.exe".
-(2) Insert Opencv and GTK+ libraries to your PC.
-(3) for win64 bit, extract Sepand64bit.rar and copy to "C:\Program Files (x86)" and for win32 bit, extract Sepand32bit.rar and copy to "C:\Program Files".
+(2) Insert Opencv and GTK+ libraries to your PC by using User Manual.
+(3) extract Sepand64bit.rar and copy three files (imagedata, logo and share) to "C:\Program Files (x86)" separately and also Sepand32bit.rar and copy three files (imagedata, logo and share) to "C:\Program Files" separately .
 (4)repeat steps in INSTALLATION section.

 ================================================================
 5. CONTACTING US